The limiting law of the Discrete Gaussian level lines: Random boundary construction

 The fact that $\sC(\overline{A'B'}) \subset Q$ follows because of the assumption that $A, B$ are at least distance $\sqrt{\ell_1}(\log L)^2$ away from the top or bottom of $R$, and the shifts by up to $(\log L)^5$ to $A', B'$ are irrelevant as $\ell_1 \gg (\log L)^6$.
 It is straightforward to check that the remaining conditions in \cref{it:good-boundary-points} are now satisfied by $A', B'$. \end{proof}

 We turn now to prove \cref{lem:LB-boundary-construction}, which is essentially the same as \cref{lem:boundary-construction} but with reversed monotonicity.
-The minor complication is that the $C_x$ components we wish to reveal now will now be of the form $\{y: \phi_y \geq H-n+1\}$.
+The minor complication is that the $C_x$ components we wish to reveal now will now be of the form $\{y: \phi_y \geq h\}$.
 The Peierls argument that deletes the contour $\partial C_x$ would now want to shift the sites in $C_x$ down, but this may run into problems with the conditioning that $\phi \geq 0$.
-This was handled in \cite{LMS16}, which we recall here. \begin{observation}[{\cite[Theorem 2]{LMS16}}] With high probability under $\pi^0_{\Lambda_L}$, for each $h = 0, \ldots, H$, there is at most one $h$ level-line of size $> (\log L)^2$, and there is no $H+1$ level-line of size $> (\log L)^2$.
-In particular, if $C_x$ is the connected component of $x$ of sites $y$ with $\phi_y \geq H-n+1$, then for $n \geq 1$, w.h.p. the exterior of $\fL_{n-1}$ does not contain $x$ with $|C_x| > (\log L)^2$.
-For $n = 0$, w.h.p. there are no points $x$ with $|C_x| > (\log L)^2$. \end{observation}
+This was handled in \cite{LMS16}, which we recall here. \begin{observation}[{\cite[Theorem 2 and Rem.
+1.5]{LMS16}}] With high probability under $\pi^0_{\Lambda}$, for each $h = 0, \ldots, H$, there is at most one \texttt{large} $h$ line, and there is no \texttt{large} $H+1$ line.
+In particular, if $C_x$ is the connected component of $x$ of sites $y$ with $\phi_y \geq H+2-n$, then for $n \geq 2$, w.h.p.\ the exterior of $\fL_{n-1}$ does not contain $x$ with $|C_x| > \log L$.
+For $n = 1$, w.h.p.\ there are no points $x$ with $|C_x| > \log L$. \end{observation}